RaminMammadzada/tracking-api/README.md

   npm install
 ```

-Create .env file in the root of the project with and fill in with the following information:
+Create .env file at the root of the project and fill in with the following information:

 ```
     DB_NAME='tracking_api_dev'